pmean/build-website/text/99/logistic.md

 in Block 1.
-The large Chi-square value (**12.398**) and the small p-value (**0.000**) indicates that feeding type is significantly associated with exclusive breast feeding at discharge, even after adjusting for mother\'s age.
+The large Chi-square value (**12.398**) and the small p-value (**0.000**) indicates that feeding type is significantly associated with exclusive breast feeding at discharge, even after adjusting for mother's age.
 The Chi-square value is computed as the difference between the -2 Log likelihood at Block 1 (**95.797**) and Block 2 (**83.399**).

 Notice that the two R-squared measures are larger.
-This also tells you that feeding type helps in predicting breastfeeding outcome, above and beyond mother\'s age.
+This also tells you that feeding type helps in predicting breastfeeding outcome, above and beyond mother's age.

 ![](../../../web/images/99/logistic15.gif)

 ![](../../../web/images/99/logistic16.gif)

-The odds ratio for mother\'s age is **1.1367**.
-That tells you that each for additional year of the mother\'s age, the odds of breast feeding increase by 1.14 (or 14%), assuming that the feeding type is held constant.
+The odds ratio for mother's age is **1.1367**.
+That tells you that each for additional year of the mother's age, the odds of breast feeding increase by 1.14 (or 14%), assuming that the feeding type is held constant.

 The odds ratio for feeding type is **0.1443** or, if we invert it, 6.9.
-This tells us that the odds for breast feeding are about 7 times great in the ng tube group than in the bottle fed group, assuming that mother\'s age is held constant.
-Notice that the effect of feeding type adjusting for mother\'s age is not quite as large as the crude odds ratio, but it is still large and it still is statistically significant (the p-value is **.001** and the confidence interval excludes the value of 1.0).
+This tells us that the odds for breast feeding are about 7 times great in the ng tube group than in the bottle fed group, assuming that mother's age is held constant.
+Notice that the effect of feeding type adjusting for mother's age is not quite as large as the crude odds ratio, but it is still large and it still is statistically significant (the p-value is **.001** and the confidence interval excludes the value of 1.0).